sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: mezzanine

-As a **Product Manager for Mezzanine** *(2018-2020)*, I owned the user experience of a pioneering immersive meeting environment, which enabled any team to bind remote rooms together and work as though side by side.
-Mezzanine rooms found a market with an extensive list of Fortune 500 customers and featured innovative forms of interaction unique in its product category.
+As a **Product Manager for Mezzanine** *(2018-2020)*, I owned the user experience of a pioneering immersive meeting environment, one which enabled any team to bind remote rooms together and work as though side by side.

+Mezzanine was a highly flexible digital canvas which let users share many forms and streams of data side by side, and it integrated with digital whiteboards, analog whiteboards, and a variety of videoconferencing systems.
+Mezzanine rooms found a market with an extensive list of Fortune 500 customers and featured innovative forms of interaction unique in this product category.

-In addition to making measurable improvements in the usability of the core product, I also championed a new, radically simpler edition of Mezzanine, and led the effort to ship it in 6 months, enabling a tighter integration with the products of a critical partner.
+In addition to making measurable improvements in the usability of the core product, I also championed a new, radically simpler edition of Mezzanine and led the effort to ship it in 6 months.
+This also enabled a tighter strategic integration with the products of a critical partner.

 {{< vimeo 126761247 >}}
 *This video shows an early version of Mezzanine circa 2015.*